amkherad/ShellScript/README.md

 ### Conditional Blocks

 **If** block:
-If block implemented exactly as C#.
+If block is implemented exactly as C#.

 ```csharp
 if (condition) {